Turmeric for Focus & Concentration: Research on Cognitive Support

 Focus and concentration rely on several interconnected brain processes, including:

-- adequate blood flow and oxygen supply to the brain tissue
+- Adequate blood flow and oxygen supply to brain tissue

 Research suggests that chronic inflammation, oxidative stress, and lifestyle factors such as poor sleep, high stress, or inadequate nutrition may affect attention and cognitive performance over time.